MONZA IS MORE THAN JUST FORMULA 1

 Note: It is closed on Sundays.

 Other villas reside in the park too.
-The oldest building in Monza Park is Villa Mirabello, built in the 17th century with neoclassical and baroque features.
+The oldest building in Monza Park is Villa Mirabello, built in the 17th century, by a rich family from Milan.
+Currently used as offices and library, it has neoclassical and baroque features, with frescoes inside.

 4. Cathedral of Monza